 Best Time To Visit Rab

-Rapska Fjera is the oldest and largest medieval festival in Croatia, and it all began when Rab Town Council decided to pay tribute to King Louis the Great, who freed the island from Venetian rule.
-It used to last two weeks, but now it lasts just two – from the 25th to the 27th of July.
+Rapska Fjera is the oldest and largest medieval festival in Croatia, and it all began when the Rab Town Council decided to pay tribute to King Louis the Great, who freed the island from Venetian rule.
+It used to last two weeks, but now it lasts just two, from the 25th to the 27th of July.
 Small artisan stalls and craft workshops pop up around the island’s towns, and everyone dresses up and enjoys vast amounts of wine in true medieval spirit!

 What is the best time to visit Croatia for a beach vacation?